sumnerevans/sumnerevans.com/content/posts/technology/respecting-theme-preferences/index.rst

    When you add a media query listener, it will not be called on page load, it will only be called when the theme actually changes.
-You will likely want your code to run both when the page loads and when the user changes their theme, so I recommend extracting the theme-dependent logic out to its own function like so:
+You will likely want your code to run both when the page loads and when the user changes their theme, so I recommend extracting the theme-dependant logic out to its own function like so:

    .. code:: javascript